-40. Excluded from the Class are Westfield's employees, officers, directors, legal representatives, successors, and assigns; any entity in which Westfield has a controlling interest; any Judge to whom the litigation is assigned; all members of the Judge's family; and all persons who timely and validly request exclusion from the Class.
-Plaintiff reserves the right to modify the Class Definition(s) throughout the course of this litigation to conform with the evidence and facts as they develop.
+any Judge to whom the litigation is assigned; all members of the Judge's family; and all persons who timely and validly request exclusion from the Class.
+Plaintiff reserve the right to modify the Class Definition(s) throughout the course of this litigation to conform with the evidence and facts as they develop.

-41. This action has been brought as a class action, and may properly be maintained, pursuant to Ohio Civ.
+- 44. This action has been brought as a class action, and may properly be maintained, pursuant to Ohio Civ.
 R. Proc.
-23(b)(1), (2) and (3) of the Ohio Rules of Civil Procedure and case law thereunder and, alternatively, pursuant to Ohio Civ.
+23(b)(l), (2) and (3) of the Ohio Rules of Civil Procedure and case law thereunder and, alternatively Ohio Civ.
 R. Proc.
-23(c)(4).

-42. Numerosity: Plaintiff does not know the exact number of the Members of the Class(es) because such information is in the exclusive control of Defendant.
-Due to the nature of the trade and commerce involved, however, Plaintiff believes that Class Members number at least in the many thousands and possibly millions and are sufficiently numerous and geographically dispersed throughout the United States of America, and State of Ohio, so that joinder of all Class Members is impracticable.

-43. Typicality: The Plaintiff's claims are typical of the Class Members' claims.
-Like other Class Members, Plaintiff is an insured of Westfield who purchased a Policy of Insurance Electronically Filed 04/27/2020 10:06 / / CV 20 932122 / Confirmation Nbr.
-1989667 / CLDLJ and sought coverage and indemnification thereunder for Business Income loss, Extra Expense and Civil Authority coverage due to the COVID-19 pandemic, and were summarily denied the requested coverage by Westfield under the same, or substantially same, coverage forms.
+23(c)(4). - A5.
+Numerosity: Plaintiff do not know the exact number of the Members of the Class(es) because such information is in the exclusive control of Defendant.
+Due to the nature of the trade and commerce involved, however, Plaintiff believe that Class Members number at least in the many thousands and possibly millions and are sufficiently numerous and geographically dispersed throughout the United States of America, and State of Ohio, so that joinder of all Class Members is impracticable. - 46.
+Typicality: The Plaintiff's claims are typical of the Class Members' claims.
+Like other Class Members, Plaintiff is an insured of Defendant who purchased a Policy of Insurance and sought coverage and indemnification thereunder for Business Income loss, Extra Expense and Civil Authority coverage due to the COVID-19 pandemic, and was summarily denied the requested coverage by Defendant under the same, or substantially same, coverage forms. - Adequacy: Plaintiff will fairly and adequately protect the interests of the Class Members.
+Plaintiff's interests are aligned with the Class Members that Plaintiff seek to represent, and Plaintiff has retained counsel experienced in complex class action litigation and insurance law, and who have previously been appointed lead and/or co-lead class action counsel in several previous class action matters.
+Plaintiff does not have any conflicts of interest with any Class Electronically Filed 07/22/2020 11:53 / / CV 20 935099 / Confil@hation Nbr.
+2035911 / CLSLP

-44. Adequacy: Plaintiff will fairly and adequately protect the interests of the Class Members.
-Plaintiff's interests are aligned with the Class Members that Plaintiff seeks to represent, and Plaintiff has retained counsel experienced in complex class action litigation and insurance law, and who has previously been appointed lead and/or co-lead class action counsel in several previous class action matters.
-Plaintiff does not have any conflicts of interest with any Class Members that would impair or impede its ability to fully and adequately represent such Class Members.
+Members that would impair or impede its ability to fully and adequately represent such Class Members.